sophielrt/Bump-To-Baby-Photography/README.md

 Bump to Baby Photography offers pregnancy, newborn, baby and family photography.
 The website allows you to view past work and includes an introduction to sofia, the photographer behind the business.
 Additionally, you can explore the services provides and read testimonials from previous clients.

 The site also features an enqiry form, studio contact details, opening times, social media information and location information.
-However, this is only the first iteration of the Bump to Baby Photography website - additional sections including a gallery and a price & packages section, will be added in the future, please see the wireframes for further details.
+However, this is only the first iteration of the Bump to Baby Photography website - additional sections including a gallery and a price & packages section, will be added in the future.

 ## [Live Website](https://sophielrt.github.io/Bump-To-Baby-Photography/)